mithi/react-philosophies/README.md

 9. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo`, and `useEffect`
 10. Do not put too many dependencies in `useCallback`, `useMemo`, and `useEffect`
 11. For simplicity, instead of having many `useState`s, consider using `useReducer` if some values of your state rely on other values of your state and previous state
 12. `Context` does not have to be global to your whole app.
 Put `Context` as low as possible in your component tree.
-Do this the same way you put variables, comments, states (and code in general) as close as possible to where it's relevant / being used.
+Do this the same way you put variables, comments, states (and code in general) as close as possible to where they're relevant / being used.

 ### 💖 2.1 Avoid state management complexity by removing redundant states